lethal-lisa/Nightcrawler/doc/nstspecs.md

 - uint32          : Alternate address of NSC node to use for South.
 - uint32          : Alternate address of NSC node to use for East.
 - uint32          : Alternate address of NSC node to use for West.

+## LOK Node Layout
+These contain addresses to strings that respond to the LOOK command, and can optionally set story flags or have alternate messages based on story and item flags.
+Story flags are set before being compared for displaying alternate text.
+Addresses must not be zero.

+- byte (char) [4] : Magic "LOK".
+- uint16          : Required story flags to use alt addresses.
+- uint16          : Required item flags to use alt addresses.
+- uint32          : Address of string to use for "Around".
+- uint32          : Address of string to use for North.
+- uint32          : Address of string to use for South.
+- uint32          : Address of string to use for East.
+- uint32          : Address of string to use for West.
+- uint32          : Address of alternate string to use for "Around".
+- uint32          : Address of alternate string to use for North.
+- uint32          : Address of alternate string to use for South.
+- uint32          : Address of alternate string to use for East.
+- uint32          : Address of alternate string to use for West.